Treasure hunting in the Minesing Wetlands

 Known as the Everglades of the North, the Minesing Wetlands comprises close to 10,937 hectares (27,025 acres) of wetlands and forests that are home to many at-risk species.
 Many turtle and bird species, such as least bittern and cerulean warbler, are found here.

-Dragonfly count, Minesing Wetlands, ON (Photo by NCC)
+Dragonfly count, Minesing Wetlands, ON in 2019 (Photo by NCC)

 In the spring of 2018, the Nature Conservancy of Canada (NCC) celebrated the protection of a new addition to this watery paradise: the 43-hectare (107-acre) Patrick W. E. Hodgson property.